 An alpha 1 antitrypsin test is done rarely to rule out the inherited cause of COPD.
-CT scan plain or HRCT chest is done to see the detailed picture of the lungs.
+A CT scan, plain or HRCT (High Resolution CT) of the chest is done to see a detailed picture of the lungs.

-After inhalation of salbutamol only a slight reversibility of less than 200 ml/ or less than 15 % appears in the bronchospasmolysis test.
-A reduced transfer coefficient (DLCO/VA9 sheds light on an existing emphysema, or about the degree of its scale.
-A decreased MEF25-75 shows an obstruction of the small airways.In smokers, the CO content in the exhaled air may be determined, which increases to the consumption of cigarettes (> 50 ppm).
+After inhalation of salbutamol only a slight reversibility of less than 200 ml/ or less than 15 % appears in the post-bronchodilation test.
+A reduced transfer coefficient (DLCO/VA) sheds light on the severity of an existing emphysema.
+A decreased MEF25-75 shows an obstruction of the small airways.In smokers, the CO content in the exhaled air may be determined, which increases with cigarette consumption (> 50 ppm).
 In addition, the HbCO in blood gas analysis is increased in smokers.
-The arterial blood gas analysis also gives information about whether it is a respiratory partially influence (pCO2 decreased) or a generalized respiratory insufficiency (pO2 decreased and pCO2 increased).
+The arterial blood gas analysis also gives information about whether there is a partial respiratory insufficiency counteracted with hyperventilation (pCO2 decreased) or a generalized respiratory insufficiency (pO2 decreased and pCO2 increased).